chef-boneyard/chef-provisioning/docs/building_drivers.md

 ```

 The bit before the colon--the scheme--is the identifier for your driver gem.
 Some of these URLs are canonical and some are not.
 When you create a driver with one of these URLs, the driver_url on the resulting driver *must* be the canonical URL.
 For example, ChefMetal.driver_for_url("fog:AWS").driver_url would equal "fog:AWS:12312412312" (or whatever your account is).
-This is important because the cannical URL will be stored in the URL and may be used by different people on different workstations with different profile names.
+This is important because the canonical URL will be stored in the URL and may be used by different people on different workstations with different profile names.

 ## from_url